sophia123-boop/CIF/README.md

 - Let user give a rating of the game
 - Option to play another round

+#### To install/play:
+1. Setup a python environment in your VS code
+2. Download py file from my github
+3. Save, run, and enjoy!

+Otherwise, just copy it into any python IED and run it.

 If you want to know more visit my medium page: [medium](https://medium.com/@sofiew0504/cif-projects-week-two-a2a0e84cd4d1)